are you trying to say the comma is supposed to indicate someone wants juice and this is NOT adressed to the juice itself?

 now I'm disillusioned and almost dissapointed too :\ sniff :'(

 But it is not 'sinesappel sap' but 'sinaasappelsap' (without space and with 4 a's).
 It is also 'appelsap' (without space' and not 'appel sap'.
-In Dutch you don't use spaces if someting is one worth.
+In Dutch you don't use spaces if someting is one word.

 In Flanders they use 'appelsiensap' instead of 'sinaasappelsap' and 'appelsien' (for the fruit) instead of 'sinaasappel.